helixbass/sass-gradient-patterns/README.md

 The `$scale` parameter is accepted by most of the mixins to control the overall repeating pattern size.

+The `$set-relative` parameter is accepted by some mixins to allow setting the value of one parameter to control the value of some other parameters (mostly used for generating nice relative color combinations).

 For example, let's look at the `diagonal-stripes` mixin (from Lea Verou's [pattern](http://lea.verou.me/css3patterns/#diagonal-stripes)).